Reviews You Can Rely On

 Ease of Use

 Moving into better territory, the Tina2 is wonderfully easy to set up; it comes nearly fully assembled with no bolts to add and no tools needed.
-If you want to get your kid involved, setup alone would be a good learning experience for ages ~6 and up.
+If you want to get your kid involved, the setup can be a good learning experience for ages ~6 and up.
 Remove a few braces and some tape, pop on the filament holder and tube, and plug it in!

-Control of the unit is done via the small LCD screen on top paired with a physical dial and button combo, which is more than enough for this little guy.
-Running prints can be done via an included MicroSD card or direct USB cable connection.
-One other major note, though, is that Wiibuilder, the included slicer software recommended by Entina, is nigh unusable.
-It's basic, which makes sense given the intended audience, but also buggy, and we can't, in good faith, recommend using it even for simple designs.
+You can control the unit via a small LCD screen on top paired with a physical dial and button combo, which is more than enough for this little guy.
+You can use the included MicroSD card or a direct USB cable connection to run prints.
+Unfortunately, Wiibuilder, the included slicer software recommended by Entina, is nearly unusable (a 'slicer' is the program that takes a 3D file and turns it into code the printer can read and run).
+It's basic, which makes sense given the intended audience, but it's also so buggy that we don't recommend using it even for simple designs.

 entina tina2 - control is made through a scroll wheel and a low resolution lcd...